warncke/immutable-app/README.md

 Once the Presenter has built and validated the input data it calls the Controller with the input.

-The Controller should resolve with data that can be used as a JSON response or as variables for rendering a template depending on what the client has requested.
-The response data can also include headers and cookies to send to the client.
+The Controller should resolve with data that can be used as a JSON response.

-If the Controller throws an error the Presenter may use this to render an error page in the case of an Immutable App HTTP Error or to perform a redirect in the case of Immutable App HTTP Redirect.
+The response data can also include headers to send to the client.

-Errors and Redirects will also be returned as JSON if the client has requested it.
+Errors and Redirects will also be returned as JSON.

 #### Immutable Core Controller